 There are thousands of examples of landing page design, but most are for subscription sign-up forms, lead generators, and SEO experts.

 These types of pages are not really suitable landing page templates for authors trying to sell books.

-There are many other elements that can be included, but in the end, it will be a matter of trial and error to see what works for you.
+Many other elements can be included, but in the end, it will be a matter of trial and error to see what works for you.

-Because it is a single page, there is nothing to stop you from creating a number of versions to see which one works best.
+Because it is a single page, there is nothing to stop you from creating several versions to see which one works best.

 Landing Page Examples

-I created these landing pages in about twenty minutes, so neither is perfection in page design, animation, or structure, but they will hopefully give you a better idea of what you can do to promote your books using a landing page.
+I created these landing pages in about twenty minutes, so neither is perfection in page design, animation, or structure.
+Still, they will hopefully give you a better idea of what you can do to promote your books using a landing page.